markstringer-dti/markstringer-dti.github.io/dti.md

 And of course, Anthony Bourdain is saying something very similar.
 You can tell a lot about a person by how they do the simple things in your line of work.

 So, now I'm suddenly very aware that I'm revealing possibly more of myself than I'd like.
 But that's what this chapter is about.
-It acknowledges that there may well be many different ways of frying an egg, making a martini, and running even the basic aspects of an Agile project.
+It admits that there may well be many different ways of frying an egg.
+There is more than one way of making a martini.
+There is also more than one way of running even the basic aspects of an Agile project.
 Because that's what I'm going to talk about here.
 Less nourishing than an egg, less fun than a martini.
 Much more useful for software development.
 I'm going to talk about how I do Agile.

 ### Concepts
 #### Meetings